Fixed Vs Variable Scope for Hunting – Which One Should You Choose?

 There’s no denying that magnified optics give a hunter a distinct advantage.
-Not only do optics simplify the aiming process and allow for greater infield accuracy, there magnification allows you much greater precision in a more reliable kill at range.
+Not only do optics simplify the aiming process and allow for greater infield accuracy, but their magnification also allows you much greater precision in a more reliable kill at range.

-While neither are going anywhere anytime soon, both offer distinct advantages and disadvantages when it comes to using them on game, in the field.
+While neither is going anywhere anytime soon, both offer distinct advantages and disadvantages when it comes to using them for game, in the field.
 Here are some tips and tricks to determine which one you should choose, fixed versus variable scopes for hunting.

 Variable Power Scopes

 On the other hand, variable magnification scopes complicate just about everything.
-Oftentimes, they are harder to site in, they require parallax adjustment, they are bulkier and heavier as well as being more complicated.
+Oftentimes, they are harder to sit in, they require parallax adjustment, and they are bulkier and heavier as well as more complicated.

 Many deer and hogs have led to see another day as hunters walked into their stand with your crossbow scope set on high magnification, not being able to get off a shot fast enough on an animal that was bumped on the way into their stand.